wp-plugins/hungryfeed/readme.txt

 == Screenshots ==

-1. Enter a Shortcode on your page or post
+1. HungryFEED editor button assists you with the Shortcode for your page or post
 2. The RSS feed is pulled, cached and displayed inline
 3. HungryFEED hungry for RSS feeds!